NVIDIA/aistore/cli/README.md

 | `--objname` | string | name of the object the download is saved as.
 If no objname is provided, the name will be the last element in the URL's path | `""` |

 Examples:
-* `aiscli download single --bucket local-lpr --link "https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000000.tgz" --objname "imagenet_train-000000.tgz"`
+* `ais download single --bucket local-lpr --link "https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000000.tgz" --objname "imagenet_train-000000.tgz"`
-* `aiscli download single --bucket local-lpr --description "imagenet" --link "https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000000.tgz" --objname "imagenet_train-000000.tgz"` downloads an object and sets `imagenet` as description for the job (can be useful when listing downloads)
+* `ais download single --bucket local-lpr --description "imagenet" --link "https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000000.tgz" --objname "imagenet_train-000000.tgz"` downloads an object and sets `imagenet` as description for the job (can be useful when listing downloads)

 #### range

-`aiscli download range --bucket <value> --base <value> --template <value>`
+`ais download range --bucket <value> --base <value> --template <value>`

 Downloads a list of objects depending on provided `template` from `base` and saves it to the provided `bucket`.
 `base` and objects from `template` are concatenated with `/` so eg. for `base=https://storage.googleapis.com/lpr-vision` and `template=imagenet/imagenet_train-{000000..000140}.tgz` the resulting URL will be: `https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000000.tgz`, `https://storage.googleapis.com/lpr-vision/imagenet/imagenet_train-000001.tgz`, ...